civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Visit BureauBert's http://www.ctp2.info/ on how to use some new additions.

 Changelog:
+2006-06-09
+Added: CApture City options: Occupy, Liberate(give to barbs), and Raze
+Fixed: ShowOnMap works A LOT better
+Fixed: Barbs are not affected by hostileterrain
+Added: TreasuryInterest flag, bldgs with this flag give you gold equal to a percentage of your treasury

 2006-06-07
 Added: CanExportGood allows for a tileimp with the colony flag and a IntBorderRadius to send a good in its radius to another city
 Changed: CanExportTileValue now works as a radius if you want only one radius IntBorderRadius should be 0